List of awards and nominations received by Selena Gomez

-American singer and actress Selena Gomez has received many awards and nominations throughout her career.
-She rose to prominence for her lead role as Alex Russo on the Disney Channel television series Wizards of Waverly Place (2007–2012), which earned her an ALMA Award, three Teen Choice Awards, and five consecutive Kids' Choice Awards for Favorite TV Actress—contributing to a record total of 13 Kids' Choice Awards, the most won by any individual.
-Initially recognized for her work in family-oriented productions, Gomez earned early accolades such as a Young Artist Award in 2008 before transitioning to more mature roles with Spring Breakers (2012).
-Her debut solo album, Stars Dance (2013), featured the single "Come & Get It", which won the MTV Video Music Award for Best Pop Video.
-At the 2014 Teen Choice Awards, she was honored with the Ultimate Choice Award, recognizing her influence on youth entertainment.
+American singer and actress Selena Gomez has received numerous industry awards and nominations.
+She rose to prominence for her lead role as Alex Russo on the Disney Channel series Wizards of Waverly Place (2007–2012), which earned an ALMA Award, three Teen Choice Awards, and five consecutive Kids' Choice Awards for Favorite TV Actress—contributing to a record total of 13 Kids' Choice Awards, the most won by any individual.
+Gomez received early recognition for her performances in youth-oriented film and television, including a Young Artist Award in 2009, before transitioning to more mature roles with Spring Breakers (2012).
+Her debut solo album, Stars Dance (2013), spawned the single "Come & Get It", which won the MTV Video Music Award for Best Pop Video.
+At the 2014 Teen Choice Awards, she was honored with the Ultimate Choice Award.

-In 2015, Gomez released her second studio album, Revival, and was awarded the Chart-Topper Award at the Billboard Women in Music event.
-The following year, she won the American Music Award for Favorite Pop/Rock Female Artist and was also nominated for Artist of the Year, as well as for two Billboard Music Awards, including Top Female Artist.
-In 2017, Gomez was named Billboards Woman of the Year, and in 2025, she received the title of Billboard Latins Women of the Year.
-Between 2017 and 2019, Gomez released a series of standalone singles and collaborations, including "It Ain't Me" and "Taki Taki", both of which were nominated for Billboard Music Awards and MTV Video Music Awards.
-The latter also won Song of the Year at the Latin American Music Awards.
-In 2020, Gomez released her third studio album, Rare, and was honored by The Latin Recording Academy as one of the Leading Ladies of Entertainment.
-That same year, she was named one of the 100 most influential people by Time.
-Gomez also starred in the HBO Max cooking series Selena + Chef (2020–2023), which earned her a Critics' Choice Real TV Award and two Daytime Emmy Awards nominations.
-Her first Spanish-language EP, Revelación (2021), was nominated for Best Latin Pop Album at the 64th Annual Grammy Awards, and received Latin Pop Album of the Year nominations from the Billboard Latin Music, Latin American Music and Lo Nuestro award ceremonies.
+In 2015, Gomez released her second studio album, Revival, and received the Chart-Topper Award at Billboard Women in Music.
+The following year, she won the American Music Award for Favorite Pop/Rock Female Artist, earned an Artist of the Year nomination, and received a Billboard Music Award nomination for Top Female Artist.
+Throughout the late 2010s, she released a number of singles and collaborations, earning further nominations at the Billboard Music and MTV Video Music Awards ceremonies.
+In 2017, she was honored as Billboards Woman of the Year, later earning Latin Woman of the Year in 2025.
+In 2020, Gomez released her third studio album, Rare, was honored by the Latin Recording Academy as one of its Leading Ladies of Entertainment, and was named one of Times 100 most influential people.
+Her first Spanish-language EP, Revelación (2021), was nominated for the Grammy Award for Best Latin Pop Album.